 Nobody’s perfect – the work is to do the best with what you’ve got, to have the best life you can.

 My passion is working with people to help them achieve better relationships with themselves and the world around them.
-I have particular experience of working with the following:
+I also have a strong commitment to social justice, fighting ableism and resisting discrimination in all its forms.

 - Navigating change